 We seek proposals from educators at any career stage, from all backgrounds and all parts of the world, and we love to see student participation in presentations!
 We also welcome exhibitor proposals that demonstrate noncommercial uses of technology to transform education.

 ISTE 2018 proposal submissions are now closed.
 For information about how proposals are reviewed, please reference our submission guide.
 We will send acceptance and regret notifications via email and update the status of your proposal on your presenter menu in mid-December.

 We’re looking for presentations that:

-Take advantage of student-centered pedagogy.
-Show how educators can individualize learning by differentiating instruction and introducing real-world problem solving.
-Support your ideas with the latest scientific research on how students learn.
+Take advantage of student-centered pedagogy; show how educators can individualize learning by differentiating instruction and introducing real-world problem-solving; and support your ideas with the latest scientific research on how students learn.